Mets beat Athletics 9-2 to extend division lead over Braves

 OAKLAND, Calif.
-(AP)Eduardo Escobar has found his hitting stroke at just the right time for the New York Mets.

-Escobar hit a grand slam, Chris Bassitt pitched eight sharp innings in his return to Oakland, and the Mets extended their lead in the NL East by beating the Athletics 9-2 on Friday night.
+(AP) — Chris Bassitt pitched eight sharp innings in his return to Oakland, Eduardo Escobar hit a grand slam and the New York Mets extended their lead in the NL East by beating the Athletics 9-2 on Friday night.

-After a stint on the injured list in August, Escobar is playing his best ball at the most important time of year for the Mets.
-He is hitting .329 with seven homers and 17 RBIs this month.

-”It’s nice to be able to have those results after working so hard each and every day,” he said ”But the process hasn’t really changed.
-I’m just happy that we’re able to go out there and win games and that I’m helping the team win games.”

 Brandon Nimmo and Mark Vientos each added a pair of RBIs to move the Mets 2 1/2 games ahead of Atlanta in the division.
 The Braves lost 9-1 in Philadelphia.